helstab/GGLREM/README.md

 ## Getting Started:

-- Should run on ArcGIS versions 10.3 to 10.6 (Assumes python version 2)
+- Should run on ArcGIS all 10.x ; built on Python 2.7
-- Download the toolbox and place it in  appropriate folder.
+- Download the toolbox zip and unzip in your project folder.
-- The README has not been updated since the release of Version 2.0.
-Please see
+- The rest of this README has not been updated since the release of Version 2.0.
+- Version 2.0 adds Steps 5 & 6 as an experimental Cut/Fill volume calculator.

 ![gglremtool](https://user-images.githubusercontent.com/29985018/44349484-fb496e80-a451-11e8-8dd1-e9a31d1bb486.png)